What Type of Patent Do You Need?

 and useful improvements thereof.
 The ability to exclude others from using

-or selling these inventions compensates the inventor for the time, effort,
+or selling these compensates the inventor for the time, effort, and resources

 A patent lawyer is able to help you protect your intellectual property.